Consequence of total lepton number violation in strongly magnetized iron white dwarfs: Introduction

 Let us also note that the model calculations of the neutron stars (NSs) \cite{BOC,PIL} do not confirm that the deformation of stars due to even extreme magnetic fields ($B\,\sim\,10^{17} - 10^{18}$ G) is catastrophically large.
 The study \cite{BOC} shows (see Fig.\,3 and Fig.\,4) that \mbox{$(R_e-R_p)/R_p\,=\,0.18$}.
 In this case, $M=1.81\,M_\odot$, $B_p\,=\,9.1\times 10^{16}$ G, $B_c\,=\,3.57\times 10^{17}$ G and $R_e\,\approx\,18$ km.
 However, in the case of the twisted-torus configuration with the poloidal field two times weaker than the toroidal one, the spherical symmetry is fully restored \cite{PIL}.
 Besides, the models of NSs focused on the purely poloidal and purely toroidal magnetic fields turned out to suffer from Tayler's instability \cite{TI}.
 As mentioned in \cite{CR}, the twisted-torus geometries were studied both in the Newtonian approach and also in the approach of the general relativity with the common result of the poloidal field dominated geometries, which turned out to be unstable as well.
 However, the very recent results show \cite{CR,RC} that one can obtain the twisted-torus configurations where the toroidal to total magnetic field energy ratio can be up to 90 \% and that these toroidal field dominated configurations are good candidates for stability.

 Let us next mention the earlier important study of the magnetized WDs within the Newtonian model with the rotation included \cite{OH}.
-It was shown by Ostriker and Hartwig that a stable WD can be constructed with the super-critical magnetic field 9.22 $\times$ 10$^{13}$ G in the center of the star and with the super-CL mass \mbox{M = 1.81 M$_\odot$} (see Model 6 in TABLE 1).
+It was shown by Ostriker and Hartwick that a stable WD can be constructed with the super-critical magnetic field 9.22 $\times$ 10$^{13}$ G in the center of the star and with the super-CL mass \mbox{$M$ = 1.81 $M_\odot$} (see Model 6 in Table 1).
 In agreement with the results \cite{PIL,RC,CR}, the toroidal field dominates and the ratio of the energy of the toroidal field to the energy of the poloidal field is 9.82.
-Besides, comparison of the Model 4 (without the magnetic field) and Model 6 shows that the central matter density is by about 2 orders larger in the super-CL Model 6, which was overlooked by Coelho {\it et al.} \cite{CEAL}.
+Besides, comparison of the Model 4 (without the magnetic field) and Model 6 shows that the central matter density is by about 2 orders larger in the super-CL Model 6, which was overlooked by Coelho et al. \cite{CEAL}.
 But in the case of the non-super-CL Model 5, the situation is reversed.
 It is interesting to note that the profile of the chosen magnetic field leaves the surface nearly spherical.

-Evidently, the studied topic is far from thorough understanding.
-Since the situation with the SMWDs should not in this respect differ essentially from these findings for the NSs one may conclude, having in mind the situation discussed above, that the spherical approximation used at the starting stage of study of the structure of the SMWDs \cite{KM,DM} is acceptable.

-\item It is also claimed in Refs.~\cite{CFD,CEAL} that the heavy SMWD are unstable in respect to an inverse beta-decay, which in particular puts an upper limit on the magnetic field in the core.
+\item It is also claimed in Refs.~\cite{CFD,CMFP,CEAL} that the heavy SMWD are unstable in respect to an inverse beta-decay, which in particular puts an upper limit on the magnetic field in the core.

-The inverse beta-decay is usually ignored in the WDs modeling \cite{PAB}.
+The inverse beta-decay is usually ignored in the WDs modeling when the electrons can be considered as non-relativistic \cite{PAB}.
 It takes place in the central region of the WDs with the masses close to the CL limit, where the Fermi energy $E_{\,\mathrm{F}}$ of the electron gas is large enough to trigger the reaction (\ref{IBD}).
 For the nucleus $^{56}_{26}$Fe, the following two-step reaction takes place (see Ref.\,\cite{BK1}, Ch.\,5)